 These services include physical therapy, occupational therapy, and speech therapy.
 Your Physician or Health Care Provider must prepare a treatment plan.
 Treatment must be provided by an appropriately-licensed or certified Health Care Provider.
-You can continue to receive rehabilitative or habilitative services as long as your treatment is Medically Necessary.
+You can Questions?
+Visit blueshieldca.com, use the Blue Shield mobile app, or call Customer Service at 1-855-256- continue to receive rehabilitative or habilitative services as long as your treatment is Medically Necessary.